Scarlet2 – Thoughts for a major redesign

 return source.spectrum[:, None, None] * source.morphology[None, :, :]

-The `model` function is not part of `source`!
-Writing code is not very modular and hard to parse for any user who'd like to do custom source modeling.
+The model function is not part of source!
+Functional programming is often not very modular and hard to parse for any user who'd like to do custom source modeling.

 import equinox as eqx